 Pediatric Dental Clinic: MSC is working with the NSU College of Dental Medicine to design their special needs dental clinic at Joe DiMaggio Children’s Hospital.
 A training program on child development and behavior management for pediatric dental post-graduate students will be offered in the 2008-09 academic year.

 College of Pharmacy

 Glutathione Study: MSC is working with the College of Pharmacy on a 6-week open pilot study of a glutathione nutritional supplement for the treatment of children, aged 4-5 years, diagnosed with autism.
 Five Baudhuin Preschool students who qualify for the study will be treated with a glutathione nutritional supplement for 6 weeks.
 The behavioral and functional outcomes as they relate to autism symptoms of the five treated children will be compared to other five matched children in order to establish changes in autistic behavior due to the treatment.
 The results of this study will evaluate the feasibility of conducting a six months long, double-blind, placebo-controlled trial of a glutathione nutritional supplement in children to enhance the developmental processes in core areas impacted by autism and correlate these findings with glutathione levels.

 Graduate students in Computer Science have worked with our research director to develop a comprehensive data base.
 We will be using this data base with incoming families (Fall, 2008) and will be developing a research agenda.

 Unicorn Children's Clinic

 MSC has been working with Dr. Robert Oller and faculty/staff from Speech/Language, OT, PT, Psychology and SHSS to re-open the Unicorn Children's Clinic.
 Collaborations and systems are in place for a Fall, 2008 opening.
 Housed at Mailman Segal Center, the clinic will conduct multidisciplinary autism screenings for children under 5 years of age.
-Students and staff from the Abraham S. Fischler School of Education (Speech), College of Health Care Sciences (OT), Center for Psychological Studies, and the Graduate School of Humanities and Social Sciences (Family Therapy) provide the services.
+Students and staff from the Abraham S. Fischler College of Education (Speech), College of Health Care Sciences (OT), College of Psychology, and the College of Humanities, Arts and Social Sciences (Family Therapy) provide the services.